WASHINGTON, DC—As many as 1 in 3 U.S. adults could have diabetes by 2050, according to CDC.

-The agency estimates that as many as one in three US adults could have diabetes by 2050.
-CDC projects that the prevalence is expected to rise sharply over the next 40 years due to an aging population that is more likely to develop Type 2 diabetes, increases in minority populations that are at high risk for Type 2 diabetes, and people with diabetes living longer.
+While one in 10 U.S. adults has diabetes now, CDC projects that the prevalence is expected to rise sharply over the next 40 years, due to an aging population more likely to develop type 2 diabetes, increases in minority that are at high risk for type 2 diabetes, and people with diabetes living longer.

 The projection that one-third of all US adults will have diabetes by 2050 assumes that recent increases in new cases of diabetes will continue and people with diabetes will also live longer, which adds to the total number of people with the disease.